opatiny/chemexper-internship-workbook/variousIT/github/manyUsersOneAccount.md

-# How to push as a given user on the same account
+# Many GitHub users, one session: how to push

+**Goal:** We are many users on the same account on MacOS and want to push to as different GiHub users.

 Link: [https://gist.github.com/jexchan/2351996](https://gist.github.com/jexchan/2351996)